History of the W.C.T.U.

 The W.C.T.U. has led the opposition to the repeal of the Prohibition Act governing Apollo to the operating of the “Original Package” Act at Apollo; and to the repeated efforts to establish a licensed house in Paulton and in West Apollo; and from the first up to the refusal of license in the March court of 1916, the Union has had a rare experience in reform work, in that they have never known defeat.

 In 1909 the W.C.T.U.
 Building on North Second Street was planned and erected under the direction of the president, Mrs. M.J.
 Guthrie, to be used as headquarters for all W.C.T.U. work and to provide a suitable room for a public library, at an expenditure of $3,660.
+The building was erected by the Alcorn Lumber Company on North Seventh Street in Apollo.
 Six hundred dollars remaining unpaid (1916) will be met by six payments planned for the regular work of the Society.

 The W.C.T.U. is doing great things for the world, in which the Apollo Union, as every other Union contribute their part.